bioinfo-pf-curie/mpiSORT/docs/README.md

 1) Q: Is it a mandatory to have a power of 2 keys (reads) in my SAM files?

    A: No it is not a mandatory.
 It is best case but in practice and most of the time it is impossible (you can think of the FFTW tool).
 The sorting ask for a power of 2 keys to work so internally we fill the coordinates vector to fit that power of 2.
 You may think this will occur an important overhead, but in fact not to much, around 9% in time with N=2^20 and N=2^21  (according to your computing infrastructure).
 Why?
 Because the algorithm works in O(log²) time complexity.
-So whether the number of keys is between 2^N and 2^(N+1) the lower and upper bounds are set and your sorting time is predictable (or real time).
+So whether the number of keys is between 2^N and 2^(N+1) the lower and upper bounds sorting time are set and your sorting time is predictable (or real time).
 In conclusion each time the keys increase with a factor of 2 the time increases by (N/(N+1))².
 The counterpart is you will need more ressources.

+2) Q: Is it a mandatory to have a power of 2 number of CPU to use mpiSORT?

+   A: With this actual version yes.
+If you really want to play with non power of 2 CPU no problem, in mpiSort.c comment from the lines 220 to 230 and recompile the source.
+Using non power of 2 CPU reduce the number of CPU ressources needed but induce a memory overhead for the rank 0 job (some MB).
+Try it and if it works then use it.